 Cigarette smoking is the most important cause of COPD (Fletcher 1977, Burrows 1977).
-There is a close relationship between the amount of tobacco smoked and the rate of decline in forced expiratory flow in one second (FEV_1), although individuals vary greatly in susceptibility (Fletcher 1977).
+There is a close relationship between the amount of tobacco smoked and the rate of decline in forced expiratory flow in one second ( $FEV_1$ ), although individuals vary greatly in susceptibility (Fletcher 1977).
 Around half of all smokers develop some airflow limitation, and 15%-20% will develop clinically significant disability (Fletcher 1977).
+Even smokers who do not meet spirometric criteria for COPD may have respiratory symptoms and reduced physical activity.
+They may have other subtle abnormalities of lung function (Elbehairy 2016).
 Smokers are also at risk of developing lung cancer, and cardiovascular disease such as ischaemic heart disease and peripheral vascular disease.

-In susceptible smokers cigarette smoking results in a steady decline in lung function, with a decrease in FEV_1 of 25-100mL/year (Fletcher 1977).
+In susceptible smokers cigarette smoking results in a steady decline in lung function, with a decrease in $FEV_1$ of 25-100mL/year (Fletcher 1977).
 While smoking cessation may lead to minimal improvements in lung function, more importantly it will slow the rate of decline in lung function and delay the onset of disablement.
 At all times smoking cessation is important to preserve remaining lung function (Fletcher 1977).